Chris Minnich - Chief Executive Officer

 Brent’s volunteer experience has included serving on the board of the Software Association of Oregon, as well as on the development board for a community-based medical program dedicated to the treatment and prevention of child abuse.

-Dr. Fred McDaniel - Sr. Vice President, Product Management & Publishing
+Dr. Fred McDaniel - Executive Vice President, Assessment and Professional Learning

 Fred has worked in the education and educational assessment arena for many years, beginning his career in Virginia as a boarding school counselor for ED and LD students.
 He also worked as a teaching parent in residential facilities in North Carolina for children and adolescents in trouble with the law.
 It was during this time that he became interested in educational assessment and research while trying to advocate for the students he served.
 Fred has managed accountability and assessment systems as well as served as the Chief Planning Officer for a large public school system in South Carolina.
 Fred has previously served as the Director of Test Development and the Vice President of Operations for NWEA.

-Katie Topping brings to NWEA a career spanning both education and technology marketing.
-She leads the Marketing, PR, and Advocacy teams in championing the NWEA mission—Partnering to help all kids learn®—to audiences around the world.
+Katie Topping’s career encompasses both education and technology marketing.
+She leads the Marketing, Public Relations, Advocacy and Internal Communications teams in championing the NWEA mission—Partnering to help all kids learn®—to audiences around the world.

 Katie holds a BA in Journalism from the University of Oregon and an MA in teaching from Willamette University.